awslabs/aws-sdk-swift/reference/0.x/AWSCodeBuild/CodeBuildClientProtocol.md

 func getResourcePolicy(input: GetResourcePolicyInput, completion: @escaping (ClientRuntime.SdkResult<GetResourcePolicyOutputResponse, GetResourcePolicyOutputError>) -> Void)
 ```

-### importSourceCredentials(input:​completion:​)
+### importSourceCredentials(input:completion:)

-Imports the source repository credentials for an CodeBuild project that has its
-source code stored in a GitHub, GitHub Enterprise, or Bitbucket repository.
+Imports the source repository credentials for an CodeBuild project that has its source code stored in a GitHub, GitHub Enterprise, or Bitbucket repository.

 ``` swift
 func importSourceCredentials(input: ImportSourceCredentialsInput, completion: @escaping (ClientRuntime.SdkResult<ImportSourceCredentialsOutputResponse, ImportSourceCredentialsOutputError>) -> Void)
 ```

-### invalidateProjectCache(input:​completion:​)
+### invalidateProjectCache(input:completion:)

 Resets the cache for a project.